dawidl022/gitlab-contribution-sync/README.md

 where:

-- `<gitlab-username>` is a placeholder for your GitLab username
+- `<gitlab-username>` is a placeholder for your GitLab username.
 - `<local-target-directory>` is a placeholder for a path on your local filesystem, where the tool will create and update a local repository.
 This directory will be created upon first usage.
-- `<remote-github-repo>` The remote (push) address of the GitHub repo you want to sync your contributions to.
+- `<remote-github-repo>` is a placeholder for the remote (push) address of the GitHub repo you want to sync your contributions to.

 e.g.